tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 or the user token is outdated.
 ```

 However, it looked like the auto-generated application was set up to follow all suggestions.
-When looking at the server logs, I notice the `_csrf_token` was include in the parameters when attempting to connect to the socket, but this token was changing with every page reload and socket reconnect attempt.
+When looking at the server logs, I notice the `_csrf_token` was included in the parameters when attempting to connect to the socket, but this token was changing with every page reload and socket reconnect attempt.

 After some digging, I eventually found out the problem was the cookie, which is supposed to store information like the CSRF token, was not getting properly set when loading the `iframe` from within Jira.

 Our cookie wasn't being set because the default behavior for cookies is to be [first-party](https://web.dev/samesite-cookies-explained/#what-are-first-party-and-third-party-cookies), meaning they are only accessible on the same domain as the server.
 Since we are rendering our site in an `iframe` we are attempting to access the cookies for our application from an Atlassian/Jira domain.
 This is known as a [third-party](https://web.dev/samesite-cookies-explained/#what-are-first-party-and-third-party-cookies) cookie.
 For security reasons, this is blocked by default.

-In order to allow your application to store cookies that can be accessible by a third-party the cookie must have the [`SameSite`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) property of set to  `'None'`.
-When sending cookies to third-parties, you must also set the [`Secure`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Secure) property on the cookie.
+To allow your application to store cookies that can be accessible by a third-party the cookie must have the [`SameSite`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) property set to `'None'`.
+When sending cookies to third parties, you must also set the [`Secure`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Secure) property on the cookie.
 This indicates that the cookie should only be accessible when the requesting site is using `https` (or is `localhost`).
 For more information on the `SameSite` options when working with cookies check out [this article](https://web.dev/samesite-cookies-explained/).

 ### Third Party Cookies with Phoenix